Hungarians in Slovakia: After the Fall of Communism

 After the regions of Slovakia became autonomous in 2002, the MKP was able to take power in the Nitra Region.
 It became part of the ruling coalition in several other regions.
 Since the new administrative system was put in place in 1996, the MKP has asked for the creation of a Hungarian-majority Komárno county.
 Although a territorial unit of the same name existed before 1918, the borders proposed by the MKP are significantly different.
 The proposed region would encompass a long slice of southern Slovakia, with the explicit aim to create an administrative unit with an ethnic-Hungarian majority.
 Hungarian-minority politicians and intellectuals are convinced that such an administrative unit is essential for the long-term survival of the Hungarian minority.
 The Slovak government has so far refused to change the boundaries of the administrative units, and ethnic Hungarians continue as minorities in each.

-According to Sabrina P. Ramet, professor of international studies at the University of Washington (referring to the situation under Vladimír Mečiar's administration between 1994 and 1998):
+According to Sabrina P. Ramet, professor of international studies at the University of Washington (referring to the situation under Vladimir Mečiar's administration between 1994 and 1998):

 A coalition formed after the parliamentary elections in 2006, which saw the Slovak National Party (SNS) headed by Ján Slota (frequently described as ultra-nationalist right-wing extremist) become a member of the ruling coalition, led by the social-democratic Smer party.
 After its signing of a coalition treaty with far-right extremist SNS, the Smer's Social-Democratic self-identification was questioned.

 In August 2006, a few incidents motivated by ethnic hatred caused diplomatic tensions between Slovakia and Hungary.
 The mainstream media in these countries blamed Slota's anti-Hungarian statements from the early summer for the worsening ethnic relations.
 The Party of European Socialists (PES), with which the Smer is affiliated, regards SNS as a party of the racist far-right and expressed grave concern regarding the coalition.
 The PES suspended Smer's membership on 12 October 2006 and decided to review the situation in June 2007.
 The decision was then extended until February 2008, when Smer's candidacy was readmitted by PES.
 On 27 September 2007, the Slovak parliament rejected both principle of collective guilt and attempts to reopen post-war documents which had established the current order.